apache/incubator-xtable/website/docs/glue-catalog.md

 java -cp /path/to/xtable-utilities-0.2.0-SNAPSHOT-bundled.jar:/path/to/iceberg-aws-1.3.1.jar:/path/to/bundle-2.23.9.jar org.apache.xtable.utilities.RunSync  --datasetConfig glue-sync-config.yaml --icebergCatalogConfig glue-sync-catalog.yaml
 ```
 ### Validating the results
-After the crawler runs successfully, you can inspect the catalogued tables in Glue
+Once the sync is complete (or in case of Glue Crawler option, once the crawler succeeds) you can inspect the catalogued tables in Glue
 and also query the table in Amazon Athena like below:

 <Tabs